We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Mindfulness meditation is a component of mindfulness-based stress reduction (MBSR), which is an 8-week intensive mindfulness training workshop developed in the 1970s by Prof. Jon Kabat-Zinn.

 The practice includes meditation and yoga and teaches people to be more aware of their bodies, behaviors, and emotions in a nonjudgmental way.
-Using this technique, a person can have better control of their minds.
+Using this technique, a person can have better control of their mind.

 A 2020 study found that MBSR effectively reduced stress, anxiety, and depressive symptoms while improving the psychological well-being of retired football players.

-Subscribers to calm can access an array of different features, including the following.
+Subscribers to Calm can access an array of different features, including the following:

 Meditation sessions are guided by a speaker who narrates the session by delivering content that contains mindfulness teaching.